StockBrokers.com is committed to the highest ethical standards and reviews services independently. Learn how we make money.

 Reviewed by Blain Reinkensmeyer

 Citi’s do-it-yourself brokerage is best for clients with limited needs.
-I like its simplicity, but it could be much stronger with only a few more goodies.
+I like its simplicity, but it could be much stronger with only a few more features.
 If Citi adds more investment data, stock and fund research, a richer library of educational content, and market commentary, this would be a fine broker for beginning investors.

 • Minimum Deposit: $0.00